“How much time will it take to learn to trade and invest?”

 - What level of experience do you already have in the markets?

 - Have you physically invested in the markets before?

 - Is investing and trading a passion of yours to learn everything you can or is it more of a means to an end?

-There are of course many other factors involved but I believe these are the main that will determine how much time you will need in the markets.
+There are of course many other factors involved but I believe these are the main ones that will determine how much time you will need in the markets.

 For me, it took about 12 months on the investing side, then a further 12 months on the trading side just to get started.

 I did have a disadvantage when I started though.
 The internet was only in its infancy and there were very limited resources such as articles, books, courses I could get access to online so I did it the old school way.
-Off I went to the the book stores and fumbled my way through.
+Off I went to the book stores and fumbled my way through.
 Amazon itself was only just established and I didn’t even know what it was (god I sound ridiculously old).